Bishalg27/Danny-s-Diner/README.md

 ## Files Information :
-- Database : It contains the excel files of the Music Shop.
+- Questions: It contains the questions that have been solved.
-- Music Store Analysis-Questions.docx : It contains the question that I tried to solved.
+- Solution: It contains the queries.
-- Schema : It shows the relation among the tables in the *Database*
+- Relationship: It shows the schema, the relation among the tables.
+- Table Script: It contains the table script of the problems.

 ## License :
 For questions or feedback, please contact: vishugoswami27@gmail.com